blocktrail/simple-bitcoin-wallet-app/README.md

 #####6.
 Things to know
 For webhook creation and use your server needs to be accessible via a public domain.
 When developing you can achieve this easily through the use of a tunnel.
 [ngrok](https://ngrok.com/) allows you to easily set up a tunnel between your local environment and an external domain (either controlled by you, or a free subdomain on their domain).
+If you set up a tunnel to your local server, go into the `env.local.php` and/or `env.php` files and set the `'APP_URL'` setting to be the public URL.
+You'll need to do this before you run the database seeder, so that initial wallet and webhook is created with the correct url.